geomlattice/typst-wiki-template/README.md

 # Typst Wiki Template PDF Server

-Typst is a modern typsetting language like latex, but offer code native execution, webassembly plugins, community templates, and a subscription based web platform with free options.
+Typst is a modern typsetting language like latex, but offers native code execution, webassembly plugins, community templates, and a subscription based web platform with free options.

 This Template uses free tools and is free to copy and use as your own.
 There are 3 ways to use this